 Before You Begin-Remove Pages

 As with any other altered book, the first thing to do is to rip out some pages so that you have the space to add other embellishments and media to your journal.
+The average number of pages in a composition notebook is about 200.
+There are 100 sheets.

 You should have 30-35 pages.
-But it's up to you how many pages you would like to have, Be sure to save the pages, They can be used in other projects and journals.
+But it's up to you how many pages you would like to have.
+Be sure to save the pages.
+They can be used in other projects and journals.

 There are different options when you want to add strength to the pages of your composition book.
 The one tip to this process is to make sure that any media or glue you use is spread out evenly and thinly.